Marlow14/IntermediateNode/Demos/Ch01-ReviewOfNode/super-agent/README.md

     * What do the 2 functions do?

-1. Open `main.js` and note the use of superagent to make a GET request to the JSON-server, and pass the results off to initialize the array you saw in app.js
+1. Open `main.js` and note the use of superagent to make a GET request to the JSON-server, and pass the results off to initialize the array you saw in `app.js`

-1. Because main.js uses require, can it be used directly in the browser?
+1. Bring back the terminal window.

-    No, we need to use a module loader, in this case we are using browserify.
+(Control + `) This is a toggle.

-1. Open package.json and look at the script `browserifyo` - this is used to bundle the require modules into one file bundle.js.
-This is what index.html is using.
+1. In `app.js` modify line 9 to change the table column to Car Make instead of just make.
+Save your changes.

-1. Notice `watchify`.
-This will watch for changes in the files during dev, and will recreate the bundle if anything is changed.
+1. Watch the output of the terminal window.
+You should see a message about the bundle being updated.

-1. Notice the `start` script.
-This does the original bundling, starts the jsonserver, and kicks off the watchify script as well.
+1. Refresh the browser.
+You should see the changes displayed.

-1.
+1. Now discard your changes to `app.js` by clicking the Y looking repo icon in the balck vertical menu, hovering over the listed app.js file, and clicking the discard changes icon (counter-clockwise arrow).